drunomics/contextual_views/README.md

 * Alter the block form to add additional config as needed, e.g. a textfield that contains the name of the field holding the term reference.
-* Override build(), get the context value (e.g. the node), derive the views argument (the taxononomy term) from the context and set it on the view as argument using `$view->setArguments()`.
+* Override build(), get the context value (e.g. the node), derive the views argument (the taxonomy term) from the context and set it on the view as argument using `$view->setArguments()`.
 Then call the parent build.

 A complete code example for the described block can be viewed here: https://gist.github.com/fago/f51fe8861919a40c753a03c79a134848